metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Assignment of Key Share IDs

-Once the final set of participants is selected, the orchestrator deterministically assigns each one a unique `key share ID` in the range
+Once the final set of participants is selected, the orchestrator deterministically assigns each one a unique `key_share_ID` in the range
-1 to `key_shares_count`, using the following process:
+1 to `key_shares_count`, using a standardized desterministic algorithm:

+One such algorithm might be:

 - Serialize participant data into a byte sequence for each candidate:
   - `key_shares_count` (1 byte)
   - `key_shares_threshold` (1 byte)
-  - `generation_id` (arbitrary-length byte string)
-  - Number of public keys in the verification vector (1 byte; must equal `key_shares_threshold`)
-  - Public keys from the verification vector, hexadecimal-serialized in binary (big-endian) format (96 characters each) and in order
+  - The public keys from the verification vector, hexadecimal-serialized in binary (big-endian) format (96 characters each) and in order
 - Compute a SHA-256 hash of each participant's byte sequence.
-- Sort participants by the numerical value of their hash (interpreted as big-endian integers).
+- Sort participants by the numerical value of their hash (interpreted as big-endian integers), smallest-first.
-- Assign key share IDs based on the sorted order: the first participant receives ID 1, the second receives 2, ..., up to `key_shares_count`.
+- Assign `key_share_ID`s based on the sorted order: the first participant receives ID 1, the second receives 2, ..., up to `key_shares_count`.

-The orchestrator then MUST communicate the assigned `key_share_id` to each participant.
+The orchestrator then MUST communicate the assigned `key_share_ID` to each participant.

 ### Storing Own-Bound Verification Vectors and Incoming Secrets

-After receiving their `key share ID`, each participant MUST:
+After receiving their `key_share_ID`, each participant MUST:

-- Store their own verification vector (the ordered array of public keys of their `base secrets`) in position `key_share_id` of the local `verification_vectors` list in the key share generator object.
+- Store their own verification vector (the ordered array of public keys of their `base_secrets`) in position `key_share_ID` of the local `verification_vectors` list in the key share generator object.
-- Store the corresponding outgoing partial secret (generated by themselves for this `key share ID`) as the `key share ID`-th entry in the `incoming_partial_secrets` list.
+- Store the corresponding outgoing partial secret (generated by themselves for this `key_share_ID`) as the `key_share_ID`-th entry in the `incoming_partial_secrets` list.

-_Note_: `Key share ID`s can be pre-assigned along with the generation parameters.
+_Note_: `key_share_ID`s can be pre-assigned along with the generation parameters.
 This allows early generation of `outgoing_partial_secrets` and simplifies the protocol.
 However, this approach eliminates the ability to select from a candidate pool and introduces several risks:
 - Key bias attacks: A malicious orchestrator could manipulate participant ordering to bias the resulting key material.
 - Trust assumption increase: Participants must fully trust the orchestrator to assign IDs honestly.
 - ZKP compatibility: Pre-assigned IDs not derived deterministically from in-protocol values may complicate or prevent the construction of zero-knowledge proofs of correctness.

 ### Distribution of Verification Vectors

-Once `key share ID`s have been assigned, the orchestrator MUST send each participant the full set of `verification vectors` — one for each participant — as a confirmation of inclusion in the generation process.
+Once `key_share_ID`s have been assigned, the orchestrator MUST send each participant the full list of `verification vectors` — one for each participant — as a confirmation of inclusion in the generation process.
 The participant's own vector MAY be omitted, as it is already known locally.
+The `key_share_ID` of every other participant is surmised by the position of their `verification_vector` in the list.

 Participants that do not receive this confirmation within a predefined timeout MUST assume they were not selected and MUST securely destroy their key share generator objects.

-_Note_: In a standard or an implementation or protocol built on this specification, this step may be treated as a separate message or bundled with `key share ID` assignment.
+_Note_: In a standard or an implementation or protocol built on this specification, this step may be treated as a separate message or bundled with `key_share_ID` assignment.
+In the latter case, the participant's own vector MUST be included, so that the receiver may determine its own `key_share_ID` by its position in the list.

 ### Exchange of Partial Secrets Between Participants

-Each participant MUST securely transmit their `outgoing_partial_secret`s intended for other participants, to the recipients.
+Each participant MUST securely transmit their `outgoing_partial_secret`s intended for other participants, directly `to their respective recipients.
 Specifically:

-- Participant A MUST send its X-th `outgoing_partial_secret` to Participant B, where X is Participant B’s `key share ID`.
+- Participant A MUST send its X-th `outgoing_partial_secret` to Participant B, where X is Participant B’s `key_share_ID`.
-- Upon receipt, Participant B MUST store this secret as the Y-th entry in its `incoming_partial_secrets``, where Y is Participant A’s `key share ID`.
+- Upon receipt, Participant B MUST store this secret as the Y-th entry in its `incoming_partial_secrets`, where Y is Participant A’s `key_share_ID`.

 _Note_: Sending and receiving of partial secrets SHOULD NOT be assumed to occur over a single bi-directional connection, as that depends on deployment constraints.